 Coconut and MCT Oils are better choices because they are light and don’t require a lot of your liver and gallbladder.

 NSAIDS are another major contributor to gallstone issues.
 They work by blocking inhibitors that cause inflammation, but they also increase your risk of clotting, stroke, and digestive tract issues.
-Studies show that taking 1,600 to 2,400 milligrams of omega-3 will have the same effect of an NSAID at reducing inflammation.
+Studies show that taking 1,600 to 2,400 milligrams of omega-3 will have the same effect as an NSAID at reducing inflammation.
 Omegas and Turmeric together are a powerhouse in reducing inflammation and pain.

 Help Address the Root Cause